Fraud Blocker

 Idea

-That could be determining the gap between what they know now and what they need to know to be successful.
-Or, it could be determining what their work environment is to decide what the ideal modality of delivery is.
+That could determine the gap between what they know now and what they need to know to succeed in their jobs.
+It could also involve determining their work environment to decide on the ideal delivery method.

-You can’t exactly expect to train construction workers on an important safety protocol via a self-paced course if they don’t have access to a computer.
-Or, perhaps they have a company-provided mobile device but you decided to create a self-paced course that only works on a desktop computer.
+You can’t expect to train construction workers on a crucial safety protocol via a self-paced course if they don’t have access to a computer.
+Or, perhaps they have a company-provided mobile device, but you decided to create a self-paced course that only works on a desktop computer.

-Needs analysis is essential to the success of every project, but it doesn’t tell you everything.
+Needs analysis is essential to the success of every project, but it doesn’t (and can’t) tell you everything.

-The needs analysis would help uncover those important things for training.
-But, it won’t uncover absolutely every aspect of the users of your training.
-It’s also not meant to tell you everything about them.
-There are a lot of traits in people that aren’t meant to be known and simply cannot be uncovered in needs analysis.
+The needs analysis should help uncover essential things relevant to training but won’t tell you everything about a person or the workforce.
+There are many traits in people that aren’t meant to be known and cannot be uncovered in needs analysis.

 I mean, who wants to know everything anyway, right?

-Let’s focus on what needs analysis can’t and should never tell you anyway.
-This is important because some of these things recently came up on LinkedIn as part of a needs analysis when in fact they are not part of it at all.
+Let’s focus on what a needs analysis cannot and should not tell you.
+This is important because some of these things recently came up on LinkedIn.
+Someone thought they should tell you about your audience in a needs analysis when, in fact, the needs analysis won’t tell you this at all.

 While needs analysis is essential, there are some things it isn’t meant to uncover or tell you.
 And, just because you shouldn’t pursue some information through the needs analysis doesn’t mean you’re not doing a needs analysis or not doing it right.

-Even the almighty and important needs analysis has some limitations.
+Even the almighty and critical needs analysis has some limitations.
 And some things it shouldn’t tell you are not limitations but simply not what it’s meant to do.
-We’ll cover this in more detail in a bit but accessibility is not something a needs analysis tells you that you need or don’t need.
+We’ll cover this in more detail in a bit, but what sparked this conversation is the thinking that the needs analysis should tell you whether you need an accessible course or not.
+Sorry, but accessibility is not something a needs analysis tells you that you need or don’t need.

-Nobody shouldn’t be asking people in terms of learning if they need accessible training or if they even have a certain disability that requires it.
-If they want to tell you then that’s fine, but it should never be part of the overall needs analysis.
+Nobody should be asking people in terms of learning if they need accessible training or if they even have a specific disability that requires it.
+If they want to tell you, that’s fine, but it should never be part of the overall needs analysis.

-Accessibility is a good place to start, so let’s do it!
+Accessibility is an excellent place to start, so let’s do it!

 Accessibility Needs

-It seems like needs analysis would tell if your training needs to be accessible or not, right?
-It’s supposed to tell you about the needs of employees as far as the training goes.
-That includes how they can access it.
+It seems like a needs analysis would tell you if training needs to be accessible.
+It’s supposed to tell you about employees’ needs regarding training, including how they can access it.

 Yes and no.

-While needs analysis should tell you how employees can or are primarily accessing training, it shouldn’t tell you that on a personal level.
-It should simply tell you if they have internet access, mobile devices, a computer, or anything else about how as a whole they can and will be accessing the content.
+While needs analysis should tell you how employees can or are primarily accessing training (computer, mobile phone, live sessions, etc.), it shouldn’t tell you that on a personal level.
+It should simply tell you whether they have internet access, mobile devices, a computer, or anything else about how they can and will be accessing the content as a whole.

 30% of employees have some type of disability.